JessePiscaer/aiml-capstone-project/README.md

 ## 💡 Solution
 An **automated editorial pipeline** that:
 - Fetches the latest FinTech and banking articles from the Middle East.
-- Summarizes each article and adds Backbase-specific engagement advice.
+- Summarizes each article and adds Banking-specific engagement advice.
 - Generates a production-ready HTML newsletter.
 - Publishes a **draft email in Gmail** for human review before sending.